weaverwhale/docs/src/pages/oncall/sop.md

 ## Closing the loop

 Once the issue is resolved, close loop within the slack thread.

+Usually the fixer of the issue will close the issue, but if that ends up being you, please don't forget to do so!

 Ideally, you can provide a sentence-or-two summary of what happened, and what the fix was.
 Code is even better!
 This helps document the entire engagement for future on-callers.